collinhundley/APTargets/README.md

 ...then congratulations, you're an iOS developer.

 We all hate selectors, and now you can eliminate them for good.
-Here's how you normally add targets to buttons:
+Here's how you normally add targets to a `UIButton`:

 ```
 myButton.addTarget(self, action: "buttonTapped:", forControlEvents: .TouchUpInside)